Select Page

 Click here to fill in the easy-to-use form now.

 Sharing this information is crucial.
 It gives our Public Affairs team the key information they need for their work in Parliament.
-With your input, they can do follow-up work that will build on the work you have done in meeting with your MP and ensure they are even more likely to oppose the Bill at Third Reading.
+With your input, they can do follow-up work that will build on the work you have done in meeting with your MP and ensure they are even more likely to oppose the Bill at Second Reading.

 Please don’t delay – your response could make all the difference.